 COURSE OF FIRE

-Four-person teams fire the Pistol National Match Course is used.
+Four-person teams fire the Pistol National Match Course (CMP Pistol Competition Rules).
 All members fire 10 shots slow-fire at 50 yards fired 2 strings in 10 minutes per string, 10 shots timed-fire at 25 yards firing two 5 shot strings in 20 seconds per string and 10 shots rapid-fire at 25 yards firing two 5 shot strings in 10 second per string.

-The National Trophy Team Match will be fired on Range 3.
-A maximum of 47 team entries will be accepted.
 Each four-person team will be assigned two firing points, with two team members firing in the first relay and the other two team members firing in the second.
 Law Enforcement and Junior teams will fire one team member on each relay.
+Squadding will be issued when purchasing team cards.

 NATIONAL TROPHY TEAM MATCH ENTRIES

-Entries in the National Trophy Team Matches must be made at the National Matches Welcome Center any time between 10 July and 17 July.
+Entries in the National Trophy Team Matches must be made at the National Matches Welcome Center any time between scheduled pistol check-in.
 Scorecards and team squadding will be issued when team entries are made.
 Team entries close one hour before the start of the team match.
-Your team entry confirmation card with CMP competitor labels for the four team firing members (two members for Law Enforcement and Junior teams), coach and captain affixed to it, must be returned to the National Matches Welcome Center or CMP Headquarters no later than the start of the National Trophy Team Match preparation period on 17 July.
+Your team entry confirmation card with CMP competitor labels for the four team firing members (two members for Law Enforcement and Junior teams), coach and captain affixed to it, must be returned to the National Matches Welcome Center or CMP Headquarters no later than the start of the National Trophy Team Match preparation period.

 LAW ENFORCEMENT TEAMS